 The "AF-based service parameter provisioning for ProSe over control plane" procedure as defined in clause 6.2.5 of TS 23.304 [yy] is reused for PIN AS to provide PIN Service Parameters to the PCF.

+Editor's note: How to support trusted PIN AS to provision PIN policy/parameter is FFS.

 6.X.2.2 Procedures for PIN and PIN Element discovery